amannarsaria4/amannarsaria4.github.io/_pages/cv.md

 {% include base_path %}

-UC, Berkeley M.S. in Financial Engineering
+University of California, Berkeley - M.S. in Financial Engineering
-Birla Institute of Technology and Science, Pilani double majors in Computer Science and Economics from
+Birla Institute of Technology and Science, Pilani - double majors in Computer Science and Economics

 Previous Work experience
 ======